-The purpose of the Mathematics Placement Test is to determine if your
+The purpose of the math placement test is to determine your

-first mathematics class at The University of Findlay should be
+first math class at the University of Findlay.

 When is the test taken?

 The math placement test is given on campus the morning of your New Student Registration.
 The test given is the Accuplacer Placement Exam for College Level Math.
 Plan to bring writing utensils with you to the exam.

 Q: How do I prepare for the math placement test?